|

 1873)

-from the design of the universe – the traditional argument (stemming from
+and probabilistic argument from the design of the universe – the traditional

 <http://www.utm.edu/research/iep/m/milljs.htm#SH2h>